TL;DR — What Determines the Value of a Baltimore Personal Injury Case?

 Can I recover future medical expenses and future lost wages?

-If you wish to recover future lost wages, future lost earning potential, or future medical expenses, you must marshal your proof and present it as part of your claim.
-You will likely need expert medical, economic, or vocational opinions.
+If you want to recover future lost wages, future loss of earning capacity, or future medical expenses, you must marshal your proof and present it as part of your claim before the case is resolved.
+You may need expert medical, economic, or vocational opinions.
 The standard is not mere possibility.
 The standard is reasonable probability.

 Baltimore Personal Injury Lawyer Tip #412